 Help support our church and our members

 - Help provide transportationChuck Radke helps in getting folk back and forth from church to home for all kinds of occasions.
 All people need to do is call him and allow as much lead time as possible for him to arrange the ride.
 Most often he does it himself.
 Chuck has asked, however, that if anyone else is interested in this “Transportation Ministry” that they contact him and he will keep their contact information and arrange with them to participate in the sharing the rides.
-You can also request to be put on the list through MyFPCY.

 - Provide a meal for a fellow church member in times of difficultyThe Deacons operate the “Loaves and Fishes” ministry, which brings home made meals to folks who have just returned home after a hospitalization or a rehab stay, for instance, and who would have difficulty buying food and preparing meals on their own.
 Deacons receive calls for assistance and then arrange with others in the church to make and deliver the meals.
 We have a list of people who are willing to do this, and the Deacons always welcome additional people willing to participate.
 This way the church has a broader base of volunteers to work from.
 Members of our congregation come from quite an area in and around Yorktown and it is helpful to coordinate the meal providers with persons who live nearby.
-If you’d like to add your name to the list, contact any Deacon, send a note to the office, or signup online at MyFPCY.
+If you’d like to add your name to the list, contact any Deacon, or send a note to the office,

 - Help in church cleanupEach year in the spring (and sometimes at other times of the year) we have a church-wide cleanup day.
 Window-washers, tree-trimmers, mulch-spreaders, and everyone else is invited to help out.
 Lunch is provided!
 Watch for announcements and help to spruce up the church.
 In addition, our church “owns” a mile of road around the church and each year a group does a roadside pickup of trash along the roadway as part of the “Battle for Yorktown.”